flamesphp/flames/README.md

 * Async Coroutines running outside CLI without external extensions.
 * Command for build PHP project as static website (to upload on S3, GitHub Pages, CloudFlare Pages or simple HTML-only server).
 * JetBrains PhpStorm and Visual Code plugins.
+* Platform Engine (Windows Only), to do things that PHP can't (ex: get server mouse position, supporting automate server GUI apps (like Selenium, but for O.S.) using OCR's and [mouse/keyboard interceptor : under development]).
+* Automatic build client PHP files and refreshs pages (like Angular).
+* Automatic detect CSS/JS changed files and refreshs pages.

 ## Benchmark